atanudeyiitkgp/Dataset-for-Senti-TOPSIS/README.md

 ## Citation Information:

-If you use either the dataset or aspect score calculation algorithm or product ranking concept in your research, please cite our paper.
+If you use either the dataset or proposed algorithms in your research, please cite our paper.
 For example:

 Dey, Atanu, Mamata Jenamani, and Jitesh J. Thakkar.
 "Cross-D-vectorizers: a set of feature-spaces for cross-domain sentiment analysis from consumer review."
 Multimedia Tools and Applications: 1-19.